 \section{Introduction}

-The first discovery of fast radio bursts (FRBs) by \citet{Lorimer2007Sci} and consequent report of five similar sources by \citet{Keane2012MNRAS} and \citet{Thornton2013Sci} opened a new window in astronomy.
-Since then FRBs become a hot research topic.
-The isotropic energy released by FRBs is in the range of $ 10^{39} - 10^{46} $ erg, and the duration is typical several milliseconds.
+The first discovery of fast radio bursts (FRBs) by \citet{Lorimer2007Sci} and consequent reports of five similar sources by \citet{Keane2012MNRAS} and \citet{Thornton2013Sci} opened a new window in astronomy.
+Since then FRBs have become an active topic for research.
+The isotropic energy released by FRBs is in the range of $ 10^{38} - 10^{46} $ erg, and their duration is typically several milliseconds.
 The observed dispersion measure is $\rm \sim 110 - 2596 \,pc \,cm^{-3} $ \citep{Petroff2019AARv}, which strongly hints that FRBs are of cosmological origin.
-According to the observed repeatability, these enigmatic events may come from two kinds of progenitors, i.e. repeating sources and non-repeating sources.
+According to the observed repeatability \citep{Petroff2015MNRAS}, these enigmatic events may come from two kinds of progenitors, i.e. repeating sources and nonrepeating sources.

-Many models (see \citet{Platts2019PhR} for a recent review) are proposed to interpret the properties of FRBs.
-However, the underlying physics -- the progenitor as well as emission mechanism remains unclear \citep{Katz2018PrPNP,Petroff2019AARv,Platts2019PhR,Cordes2019ARAA,Zhang2020Natur}.
+Many models (see \citet{Platts2019PhR} for a recent review) have been proposed to interpret the properties of FRBs.
+However, their underlying physics -- the progenitor as well as emission mechanism -- remains unclear \citep{Katz2018PrPNP,Petroff2019AARv,Platts2019PhR,Cordes2019ARAA,Zhang2020Natur}.
 Repeating FRBs, in particular periodic repeating FRBs, may provide valuable information about the nature of this mysterious phenomenon.